Fractals for Kernelization Lower Bounds

 While for some problems, for example \textsc{Longest Path} with parameter solution size~\cite{BodlaenderDFH09}, a simple disjoint union yields the desired OR-composition, other problems seem to require involved constructions, for example \textsc{Set Cover} with parameter universe size~\cite{DomLS14}.
-Indeed, devising a cross-composition can be quite challenging and the task becomes even harder when considering several, seemingly orthogonal parameterizations at once.
-To illustrate the problem with such combined parameters, let us consider the problem \spmveTsc{} (\spmveAcr{}).
+Indeed, devising a OR-composition can be quite challenging and the task becomes even harder when considering several, seemingly orthogonal parameterizations at once.

+To illustrate the problem with such combined parameters, let us consider the NP-hard problem \spmveTsc{} (\spmveAcr{}).
 Herein, an undirected graph $G=(V,E)$ with $s,t\in V$, and two integers $k,\ell\in\N$ are given, and the question is whether it is possible to delete at most~$k$ edges such that the shortest $s$-$t$~path is of length at least~$\ell$.
 Using a simple branching algorithm, one can show that \spmveAcr{}($k,\ell$) is fixed-parameter tractable for the combined parameter~$(k,\ell)$~\cite{GolovachT11,BazganNN15}.
-To exclude the existence of a polynomial kernel for \spmveAcr{}($k,\ell$), we would like to apply the OR-cross-composition framework to the problem, and as a natural candidate for the input problem we decide for \spmveAcr{} itself.
+Golovach and Thilikos~\citet{GolovachT11} posed as an open problem whether \spmveAcr{}($k,\ell$) admits a polynomial kernel.
+To exclude the existence of a polynomial kernel for \spmveAcr{}($k,\ell$), we would like to apply the OR-composition framework to the problem.